cityTesting/citytesting.github.io/_posts/2022-02-24-json-to-class.md

 How to deserialize from json to a class without using a custom deserializer.

+This is our class:
+{% higjlight java %}
+import lombok.AllArgsConstructor;
+import lombok.Builder;
+import lombok.Data;
+import lombok.NoArgsConstructor;

+@Builder
+@Data
+@AllArgsConstructor
+@NoArgsConstructor
+public class OurClass {
+    public String currency;
+    public double value;
+}
+{% endhighlight %}

+And we have these json from a response as a String:

+{% highlight json %}
+{
+    "currency": "EUR",
+    "value": 288.0
+}
+{% endhiglight%}

+In order to convert it to Ourclass we can do it like this:
 {% highlight java %}import com.fasterxml.jackson.databind.ObjectMapper;
 import OurClass;